 Then I made these.
 And I tried them.
 And heavens to Betsy, they were delicious.
 I guess putting sausage and cheese and fresh sage in a biscuit and topping it with a creamy, buttery gravy will have a life-changing effect on people.

-Of course, you can feel free to play around with the flavors and amounts of ingredients — I took the “pack as much cheese and sausage into each biscuit as possible” route, which I highly recommend for obvious reasons, but if that’s not your jam you can lessen the amounts (and send me the extra cheese) or swap the Gruyere for another cheese, like sharp white cheddar.
+Of course, you can feel free to play around with the flavors and amounts of ingredients — I took the “pack as much cheese and sausage into each biscuit as possible” route, which I highly recommend for obvious reasons, but if that’s not your jam you can lessen the amounts (and send me the extra cheese) or swap the Gruyere for another cheese, like sharp white cheddar, which would also be so good in my cheddar biscuits recipe!
 You can also use turkey breakfast sausage instead of pork sausage, if you so please.

 Gluten Free Biscuits and Gravy